curityio/getting-started-authenticator/README.md

 git clone https://github.com/curityio/ios-haapi-ui-sdk-demo
 ```

-Edit both of these files and change the base URL to the ngrok value, then run the apps:
+Edit configuration files and change the base URL to the ngrok value, then run the apps:

 - For Android, the configuration file is at `app/src/main/java/io/curity/haapidemo/Configuration.kt`.
 - For iOS, the configuration file is at `iOS/Configuration.swift`.